magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 ## Scene 1: The Stargazing

-*(The four friends sit by their tent, the coastal bush stretching into silence.
-A billion stars glitter above, the air sharp with salt and eucalyptus.
+*(Mark, Will, Amber, and Wai sit by their tent, the coastal bush stretching into silence.
+Stars glitter above, the air sharp with salt and eucalyptus.
 They sprawl on sleeping bags, pointing out constellations, voices carried on the sea breeze.
-The night feels impossibly wide, and for once, theirs to claim.)*
+The night feels impossibly wide.)*

 **AMBER** *(yawning, swatting a mosquito):*
 That one looks like three crooked buttons.
 If the universe has a tailor, he’s drunk.